-The Agency received a recurring \$7.7 million appropriation for the HTF in fiscal year 2017, consistent with the prior year.
-As a result of Hurricane Matthew and other disasters experienced in the State during fiscal year 2017, the Agency was awarded an additional \$20 million of HTF appropriations for disaster recovery efforts, discussed in more detail below.
-These appropriations total \$27.7 million, representing a \$20 million increase over the prior year HTF appropriations.
+The Agency received a recurring \$7.7 million appropriation for the HTF in fiscal year 2018, consistent with the prior year.
+In fiscal year 2017, the Agency received a nonrecurring \$20 million appropriation related to the Disaster Recovery Act of 2016.
+The funds for disaster recovery efforts received in fiscal year 2017 were fully committed in fiscal year 2018.